renspringlea/ryba.ren/_posts/2025-09-13-artificial-turf.md

 ---
 layout: post
 title: "Non-violence against insects part 1/5: Notes on artificial turf, with a focus on invertebrate animals"
-tags: soccer animals research effective-altruism
 ---

 This is the first of a five-part series of blog articles exploring how I can practice non-violence against insects in my day-to-day life: